depa-billaba/reviews-api/README.md

 # Reviews API
-A high performance backend API designed to provide an efficient way to manage the questions and answers feature for an e-commerce website.
+A high performance backend API designed to provide an efficient way to manage the reviews feature for an e-commerce website.